hepplerj/Dissertation/chapters/manuscript-ch3.md

 western metropolitan areas.
 By the 1970s, westerners began arguing for limits on growth in order to protect their quality of life.^[@childers2010ski, 72.]

-## Industrial Parks in the United State
+## Industrial Parks in the United States

 Stanford Industrial Park emerged amid changes in postwar industrial architecture.^[The best accounts of Stanford Industrial Park's planning and